Lee Ho Ching

 Lee Ho Ching (born 24 November 1992) is a Hong Kong table tennis player.

 She qualified for the 2016 Summer Olympics in Rio de Janeiro, and was selected to represent Hong Kong in the women's singles and the women's team.
-At the 2020 Summer Olympics, she won a bronze medal with Doo Hoi Kem and Minnie Soo Wai Yam in the women’s team event.
+At the 2020 Summer Olympics, she won a bronze medal with Doo Hoi Kem and Minnie Soo Wai Yam in the women's team event.

-Early years
+Early life

 Lee graduated from St. Rose of Lima's School and studied at Diocesan Girls' School.
 She dropped out at 15 years old to pursue a full-time athletic career.

 Career

-2021

-Lee competed in the Tokyo Olympics in women’s team with Doo Hoi Kem and Minnie Soo Wai Yam.
-They won bronze after beating Germany with 3-1, earning Hong Kong’s first medal in the Olympics team event and second medal in table tennis.
+Lee competed in the Tokyo Olympics in women's team with Doo Hoi Kem and Minnie Soo Wai Yam.
+They won bronze after beating Germany with 3–1, earning Hong Kong's first medal in the Olympics team event and second medal in table tennis.